Too Much Like Me

 “Familiarity can blind you” – Author unknown

-When we surround ourselves with people who hold the same world views as we do we rob ourselves from critical perspective and completely new ways of thinking about things, we need some diversity of thought.
+When we surround ourselves with people who hold the same world views as we do we rob ourselves from critical perspective and completely new ways of thinking about things, we need some diversity.
 If we are card carrying Republicans who surround ourselves with only other card carrying Republicans we’ll never be exposed to new ideas or alternative ways of thinking.
 If you happen to be a CPA or lawyer and the only people you spend time with are the same, then every idea, every point of view or perspective will be encased in that same school of thought.

-Whether it’s our professional, our religious, political or social views, surrounding ourselves with only like-minded people stifles our growth and limits us in so many ways.
+Whether it’s our professional, our religious, political or social views.
+Surrounding ourselves with only like-minded people stifles our growth and limits us in so many ways.
 It may seem comfortable but more often than not, comfortable is boring.

 I have tried to surround myself with people who constantly challenge my way of thinking and my foundational view on so many things.
 I’ve filled my network with people who have vastly different life and work experiences than my own and I call upon them regularly for advice, guidance and counsel.
 I’ve opened new pathways for learning new skills, becoming more “grounded” emotionally and spiritually and found new direction and purpose in a great many things.